Dashi-Media/easy-pricing-tables-free/readme.txt

 = Easy Pricing Tables 2.3.2 =
 * Changed default button text and place holder to 'Add to Cart'
 * Fixed conflict with 'All In One Schema.org Rich Snippets' plugin
-* Updated tooltip help texts for better clarity
+* Updated a few headings and tooltip texts for better clarity
 * Tested up to WP 4.6 Beta

 = Easy Pricing Tables 2.3.1 =